tanthehack/re-code-report/report.typ

 #par([
     == Requirements Analysis
     \
     In software development, requirement analysis includes the descriptions of the services that would be provided by the system, as well as its operational limits.
-It lays down the features that are required to suit the users’ requirements, these requirements are then further separated into functional and non-functional requirements.
+It lays down the features that are required to suit the users’ requirements, these requirements are then further separated into functional requirements, non-functional requirements and user experience requirements.
 The various requirements for the proposed system are detailed in this section.

     \
     === Functional Requirements